-Figure 24: Result of the automatic anchor positioning procedure
+Figure 33: Result of the automatic anchor positioning procedure at KFF2017

-The result of the anchor positions after the optimisation procedure is shown in Figure 26.
+The result of the anchor positions after the optimisation procedure is shown in Figure 33.
 As it can be observed, there is a symmetric matrix reporting the distances between the anchors while the colour reflects the distance error calculated as the difference between the measured and the calculated distances.
-More specifically, a bright green colour means that the distance error is smaller than 2 cm, an orange colour means that the error is larger than 20 cm and red colour error indicates errors larger than 50 cm.
+More specifically, a bright green colour means that the distance error is smaller than 2 cm, an orange colour means that the error is larger than 20 cm and a red colour indicates errors larger than 50 cm.